Tommmi/Saltarelle.Utils/README.md

 # Saltarelle.Utils
-shared library for all Tommmi projects which uses Saltarelle
+Shared library for all Tommmi projects which uses Saltarelle

 ## Contents